 Encourage/Discourage specific player’s behaviors

 Diversity in a game isn’t only about enemy differentiation.
-A good game will ask the player to be highly adaptative.
-It will do that by providing enemies countering or encouraging specific player’s behaviors, thus encouraging players to bring diversity in their playstyle.
+A good game will ask the player to be highly adaptable.
+It will do that by providing enemies countering or encouraging specific player’s behaviors, thus encouraging players to bring diversity to their playstyle.

 The Division 2 is a perfect example of a 3rd person cover-shooter.
 And of course, they faced this issue.
-They approach this problematic by discouraging players to stay in cover and push them to be mobile and adaptative.
-They did that with their carefully crafted level-design (but this is a topic for another day), but also with their evolved enemy design.
+They approach this problem by discouraging players from staying in cover and pushing them to be mobile and adaptative.
+They did that with their carefully crafted level design (but this is a topic for another day), but also with their evolved enemy design.

 Assault enemies will try and flank the player, making their cover ineffective.
 Rushers will try and get in melee range, frontally.
-Some Controllers will use explosive drones to seek out a hiding player… All these enemies have specific abilities, Ai and metrics built to push a player out in the open.
-And by doing that they create an entirely different dynamic in a fight when combined with other more classic enemies (Sniper, Heavy) that require the player to hide as they deal terrific amount of damages.
+Some Controllers will use explosive drones to seek out a hiding player… All these enemies have specific abilities, AI, and metrics built to push a player out in the open.
+And by doing that they create an entirely different dynamic in a fight when combined with other more classic enemies (Sniper, Heavy) that require the player to hide as they deala terrific amount of damage.

-The newest Dooms are taking the opposite approach.
-Instead of discouraging players to stay safe at a distance, they encourage them to go out and take risks.
+The newest Doom games are taking the opposite approach.
+Instead of discouraging players from staying safe at a distance, they encourage them to go out and take risks.
 This is done through rewarding animation and systems (the infamous Glory Kills, having the player invincible and enemies dropping health) but also by making enemies extremely vulnerable to melee attacks and insta-killing weakened enemies.

-The first solution creates tension, makes enemies feel smart, keeps players anxious.
+The first solution creates tension, makes enemies feel smart, and keeps players anxious.
 The second one is extremely rewarding and makes players feel in control and powerful.
-Both of them are very efficient solution.
+Both of them are very efficient solutions.

 Key #4: identify the behaviors you want, or do not want, your players to show and create enemies with specificities encouraging or discouraging such behaviors.